Combinatorial Interpretations of $q$-Fibonacci Numbers and Their Binomial Analogues: A modified interpretation for Fibonacci numbers

 \subsection{The Barrier Tiling method}

-The above combinatorial model of $q-$Fibonacci numbers is certainly easily trackable.
-Here we will present a more general version of the same, with some additional applications.
-Keeping one of the major application of this interpretation in mind, we will take some notations from \cite{4}.

-Initially, we will fix a point on the bottom line of a $1\times n$ rectangular strip after $k$ cells.
-Let us call this as the \textit{barrier point} and in this case we will say the barrier point is $k$ here.
-From the barrier point we will introduce any of the two types of barriers, namely $I$ path and $L$ path.
-An $I$ path moves a unit length upwards and an $L$ path moves a unit length upwards after moving a unit length to the left direction.
-Any of these barriers will partition the strip into two compartments.
-Now we will tile each of these compartments separately using monominos and dominos under the constraint, that the first tile of the right compartment of an $L$ barrier should be a domino.
-We call it as special domino.
-Such kind of a tiling $T$ is called \textit{Barrier tiling} associated with that barrier point.
-The set of all barrier tilings of an $1\times n$ strip with the barrier point $k$ is represented by $\mathcal{B}(n,k)$.
+We begin by fixing a point along the bottom of a $1 \times n$ rectangular strip, located after $k$ cells from the left end, referred to as the \textit{barrier point} and denoted by $k$.
+From this barrier point, two types of barriers can be introduced: the $I$ barrier and the $L$ barrier.
+An $I$ barrier moves one unit vertically, while an $L$ barrier moves one unit vertically after first moving one unit to the left.
+These barriers partition the strip into two compartments, which are tiled independently using monominos and dominos.
+A constraint is imposed on tilings with an $L$ barrier, where the first tile in the right compartment must be a domino, referred to as the \textit{special domino}.
+Such a tiling, associated with a specific barrier point, is called a \textit{barrier tiling}.
+The set of all barrier tilings of a $1 \times n$ strip with barrier point $k$ is denoted by $\mathcal{B}(n,k)$.

-We define the \textit{height} $h$ of an $I$ barrier as one plus the number of cells in it's right compartment.
-Similarly for an $L$ barrier one plus the number of cells in it's left compartment makes it's \textit{height} $h$.
-By the \textit{height} of a domino $d$, we mean the \textit{height} of the barrier associated.
-The \textit{floor} $f$ of a domino is the number of cells between, the end of strip in the same compartment and the furthermost end of the domino.
-Using these, one can assign a particular weight to the tiles as mentioned below. \begin{itemize} \item All monominos are with weight 1. \item Any domino $d$ present in the right side of an $I$ barrier or the left side of an $L$ barrier has a weight $q^{F_{f(d)}}$. \item Any domino $d$ present in the left side of an $I$ barrier or the right side of an $L$ barrier except the special domino has a weight $q^{F_{f(d)}F_{h(d)}}$. \item The special domino has a weight $q^{F_{f(d)}F_{h(d)+1}}$. \end{itemize}
+In line with a key application of this interpretation, we adopt terminology from Bergeron's model \cite{4}.
+The \textit{height} $h$ of an $I$ barrier is defined as one plus the number of cells in the right compartment.
+For an $L$ barrier, the height is one plus the number of cells in the left compartment.
+The \textit{height} of a domino $d$ denoted by $h(d)$, is defined as the height of its associated barrier, while the \textit{floor} $f(d)$ of a domino represents the number of cells between the end of the strip in the same compartment and the farthest end of the domino.
+Using these definitions, the following weights are assigned to the tiles: \begin{itemize} \item Each monomino has a weight of 1. \item A domino $d$ in the right compartment of an $I$ barrier or the left compartment of an $L$ barrier has a weight of $q^{F_{f(d)}}$. \item A domino $d$ in the left compartment of an $I$ barrier or the right compartment of an $L$ barrier, excluding the special domino, has a weight of $q^{F_{f(d)} F_{h(d)}}$. \item The special domino has a weight of $q^{F_{f(d)} F_{h(d)+1}}$. \end{itemize} Given the assigned weights, we denote the weight of a tiling $T$ as $B(T)$ and that of a domino $d$ as $B(d)$.
+Here, $B(T)$ is simply the product of the weights of the dominos in the tiling, since monominos have a weight of 1.